 Asset Distribution (by weight)

-Frost was able to divert 239 tons of office furniture and equipment from the landfill and offset 770 metric tonnes of greenhouse gas emissions – equal to reducing gasoline consumption by 86,488 gallons.
+Frost was able to divert 239 tons of office furniture and equipment from the landfill and offset 770 metric tons of greenhouse gas emissions – equal to reducing gasoline consumption by 86,488 gallons.
 The donated items, valued at $117,611, complement Frost’s ongoing community initiatives.
 Six organizations received donations including Habitat for Humanity of San Antonio, Haven for Hope and the San Antonio Food Bank.

 “In an effort to feed 58,000 people each week, the San Antonio Food Bank and our 530 partner agencies rely heavily on donations that help us function in a professional and efficient manner,” said Eric S. Cooper, president and CEO of the San Antonio Food Bank, one of the non-profit agencies benefitting from the donation.
 “This donation of furniture and other goods helps us to do just that, and for that we are grateful!”